AliahG97/Challenge-1/README.md

 # Horiseon Website
-This website uses HTML and CSS code for Horiseon, a company that provides social solution services such as SEO, online reputation and social media management, with a variety of benefits.
+This website uses HTML and CSS code to create a static display the services and benefits of a company called Horiseon,  which specialises in social solutions such as, SEO, online reputation management and social media management.

 ## Table of contents
 - [Features](#features)